gwmodeling/challenge/submissions/team_MxNl/readme.md

 ## Model description

 I used an ensemble of different shallow, non-sequential learners
-- Multi-Layer Perceptron (MLP),
+- Multi-Layer Perceptron (MLP), Rpackage `nnet`, Rosenblatt, F. (1957)
-- Boosting Trees (BT),
-- Random Forest (RF),
+- Random Forest (RF), Breiman, Rpackage `ranger`, L., & Cutler, A. (2001)
-- Radial Basis Function support Vector Machine (RBF-SVM),
+- Radial Basis Function support Vector Machine (RBF-SVM), Rpackage `kernlab`, Boser, B. E., Guyon, I. M., & Vapnik, V. N. (1992)
-- Polynomial Support Vector Machine (P-SVM)).
+- Polynomial Support Vector Machine (P-SVM), Rpackage `kernlab`, Boser, B. E., Guyon, I. M., & Vapnik, V. N. (1992)

 The set of members of the ensemble is different for each of the time series due to the automated tuning and stacking pipline of ensemble candidates.
-This pipeline is described more in detail below. the model XX as described in detail in XX et al. (1979). implemented in the XX software package that was used here.
+This pipeline is described more in detail below

 ## Model workflow to reproduce